sumo47/kotlin_learning/README.md

 * Coroutines run on top of Threads.

 * Coroutines
  - Coroutine Scope - Lifetime
- - Coroutine Context - Threads
+ - Coroutine Context - Threads - it defines that in which thread coroutine will execute

 * Dispatchers
  - Coroutines run on top of threads